Naga Munchetty’s comments were calling out blatant racism

 It continues, “in addition to being deeply flawed, illegal and contrary to the spirit and purpose of public broadcasting, the BBC’s current position will have a profound effect on future diversity within the BBC”.

 As a British Indian woman myself, I can say that Munchetty’s commentary on Trump’s remarks isn’t just rooted in her own personal experience; it’s an address of a universal cultural experience which only seems to be legitimised by the BBC’s lack of support for her statement of facts.
+We saw this with Shilpa Shetty’s experience on Big Brother – Channel 4 airing it legitimised her attacker’s stance.

 And while I respect that journalistic integrity entails being able to distance personal feelings from news, I maintain that we all have a social responsibility to call out discrimination, especially when it is so blatantly and publicly obvious.